locoframework/loco-js/README.md

   // notifications sent from the server
   notificationCenter: NotificationCenter,

-  // the browser's app will start to receive signals / notifications from
+  // the browser's app will start to receive notifications from
   // the server either via WebSockets or AJAX polling if a WebSocket connection
   // can't be established.
 Loco-JS can even switch between WebSockets and AJAX
   // polling depending on the momentary availability.
 This works if you use